BuildTheEarth/docs-website/docs/intro/index.md

 The official Build The Earth Discord server is a place for big announcements, highlights, support, and general or off-topic discussion between all members or non-members of the project.

-Each build team also have their own Discord server, where members of the same nationality can come together and discuss, host events, give support, and so on.
+Each Build Team also has their own Discord server, where members of the same nationality can come together and discuss, host events, give support.